sreekanthchalla/Python-Training/README.md

 # Python-Training

-This repository contains the python code which we discussed in the class
+This repository contains the python code which we discussed in the class.
+Demoing Branches